-CORPS PROGRAM REPORT
+ANNUAL CORPS CONSULTATION REPORT

-Your DWMS will send you a link to access the Corps Program Report for the previous program year by July 1st.
+Your DWMS will send a link by September 1st to access the Corps Consultation Report for the previous program year (October - September; year is listed on the report).
 This is to be completed by the Corps Officer.
-You may also include your Corps Women's Ministries team.
-It is due to DHQ by May 31st of the following year.
-It will be reviewed with your DWMS prior to the Annual Review and Consultation for that program year.
-This program report will look at the following:
+Those new to your appointment should consult your Women's Ministries Secretary or leadership team.
+This report is due to DHQ by OCTOBER 31st of that year.
+It will be reviewed by the DWMS and they will follow up with you in the next year.
+This report will cover the following:

 - Required statistical information needed for THQ.

 - World Services totals.

 - Women's Sunday participation.

 - Corps Management System.

 - Divisional events and leadership training.

-- Highlights from your Women's Ministries that year.
+- Highlights from your Women's Ministries programs for that year.